 - Choose Maintenance > Firmware History.

 Each firmware update event consists of:

 - Update date and time

 - Previous firmware version

 - Update firmware version

 - Update result

 - 2. If wanted, you can resort the list by clicking the desired column header.
-See Sorting a List (on page 100).
+See Sorting a List.